 A quick look at moose

 Moose are large majestic land mammals, with bulls growing stunning antlers of up to 6 feet long.
 They can run up to 37 mph and are also excellent swimmers, swimming up to 12.4 miles with a speed of at least 6 mph.
-Besides human hunters, wolves and bears are the two biggest natural predators for the moose population.
+Besides human hunters, wolves and bears are the two biggest natural predators for moose populations.
 However, most states regulate hunting licenses to help protect the health of moose populations.

 Size